EyeCarePrime/heroku-buildpack-multi/README.md

-# Deprecated
+# BuildPack for Redeploy App

-This project is deprecated and is no longer being maintained.
+This needs to be publicly accessible URL.

 Please fork it to your own account and update your `BUILDPACK_URL`